-2 Department of Electrical and Computer Engineering, Northwestern University, Evanston, Illinois 60208, United States

-3 Department of Engineering, University of Palermo, Viale delle Scienze, Ed.
-9, Palermo, 90128, Italy

-4 Department of Physics and Chemistry "E. Segré", University of Palermo, Viale delle Scienze, ed.
-18, Palermo, 90128, Italy

-5 Department of Physics and Astronomy, University of Padova, via Marzolo 8, I-35131 Padova, Italy
+- 2Department of Engineering, University of Palermo, Viale delle Scienze, Ed.
+9, Palermo 90128, Italy - 3 Department of Physics and Chemistry "E. Segré," University of Palermo, Viale delle Scienze, ed.
+18, Palermo 90128, Italy - 4Department of Electrical and Computer Engineering, Northwestern University, Evanston, Illinois 60208, USA - 5 Department of Physics and Astronomy, University of Padova, via Marzolo 8, I-35131 Padova, Italy

-Abstract
+^{a)}Author to whom correspondence should be addressed: mariacristina.larciprete@uniromal.it

+ABSTRACT

 The temperature tunability of complex dielectric constants of vanadium dioxide (VO2) makes it a promising phase-change material for use in active, dynamic, tunable photonics applications.
-Specifically, the semiconductor-to-metal phase transition in VO_2 enables reversible, broadband and targe complex refractive index variation and paves the way to a plethora of applications.
+Specifically, the semiconductor-to-metal phase transition in VO2 enables reversible, broadband, and large complex refractive index variation and paves the way for a plethora of applications.
 Although the critical temperature for phase-transition is 68 °C for VO2 films, its transition temperature can be reduced to room temperature by tungsten-doping of vanadium dioxide.
-Such degree of freedom in controlling the critical temperature through tungsten doping provides further tunability of the thermochromic behavior.
-In the present work, we investigate variety of W-doped VO2 thin films deposited by laser ablation of targets with increasing W doping content and report detailed infrared characterization together with numerical simulations.
+Such a degree of freedom in controlling the critical temperature through tungsten doping provides further tunability of the thermochromic behavior.
+In this work, we investigate a variety of W-doped VO2 thin films deposited by laser ablation of targets with increasing W doping content and report detailed infrared characterization together with numerical simulations.
 Our experimental results indicate that the perfect absorption can be achieved at different temperatures, within the VO2 insulator-to-metal phase transition process, as a function of W doping content.
-Tunable subwavelength layers allow perfect absorption under different temperature conditions around $\lambda = 12 \mu m$.
-We show that a high dynamic range of reflectivity can be achieved when the temperature is increased above phase transition temperature.
-Besides we observe perfect absorption at 11.8 μm at room temperature, for W content of 0.75%.
-We believe that W-doped VO2 thin films with tunable and controllable perfect absorption will open the way for a class of promising thermo-optical devices including thermos-photovoltaics, infrared filters, radiative cooling devices and thermal emitters.
+Tunable subwavelength layers allow perfect absorption under different temperature conditions around $\lambda = 12 \ \mu m$.
+We show that a high dynamic range of reflectivity can be achieved when the temperature is increased above the phase transition temperature.
+Furthermore, we observe perfect absorption at 11.8 μm at room temperature for a W content of 0.75%.
+We believe that W-doped VO2 thin films with tunable and controllable perfect absorption will open the way for a class of promising thermo-optical devices including thermos-photovoltaics, infrared filters, radiative cooling devices, and thermal emitters.